As with mountain climbing and any sort of mountaineering, you need to have the right clothes just as you need to have the right gear.

 Conditions can change very quickly when you are up on the mountain, so even if it seems like a hot day, you will have to take something that’ll keep you warm if needs be.

-Protection from the elements is key when mountain climbing, and in this article, we will explore what exactly you’ll need to wear when you decide to go mountain climbing.
+Protection from the elements is key when mountain climbing, and in this article, we will explore what you’ll need to wear when you go mountain climbing.

 What Fabrics Are Good For Mountain Climbing?